LycheeOrg/LycheeOrg.github.io/docs/md/faq.md

 Back up your installation as describe above:

+* 3 &mdash; Download the latest release of Lychee.
+* 4 &mdash; Overwrite the files with your back up
-3. Restore the database on the new host, e.g., for MySQL:
+* 5 &mdash; Restore the database on the new host, e.g., for MySQL:
 ```
 mysql -u user -ppassword < lychee_backup.sql
 ```